Compare EF Core & EF6

-Entity Framework 6.x (EF6.x) is a tried and tested data access technology with many years of features and stabilization.
-It first released in 2008, as part of .NET Framework 3.5 SP1 and Visual Studio 2008 SP1.
-Starting with the EF4.1 release it has shipped as the EntityFramework NuGet package.
+Entity Framework 6 (EF6) is a tried and tested data access technology.
+It was first released in 2008, as part of .NET Framework 3.5 SP1 and Visual Studio 2008 SP1.
+Starting with the 4.1 release it has shipped as the EntityFramework NuGet package.
 EF6 runs on the .NET Framework 4.x, which means it runs only on Windows.

-EF6.x continues to be a supported product, and will continue to see bug fixes and minor improvements for some time to come.
+EF6 continues to be a supported product, and will continue to see bug fixes and minor improvements.

 Entity Framework Core